pavelsolis/Replication-Folder/README.md

 ## Replication References
 For more information on the reproducibility of empirical research, see:
 - Chang & Li, 2017.
-A Pre-Analysis Plan to Replicate 60 Economics Research Papers That Worked Half of the Time.
+A Pre-Analysis Plan to Replicate Sixty Economics Papers That Worked Half of the Time.
 - Gentzkow & Shapiro, 2014.
 Code and Data for the Social Sciences: A Practitioner’s Guide.
 - Rose, A., 2017.
 Notes for Efficient Data Organization/Handling.
 - [TIER protocol](http://www.projecttier.org/tier-protocol/).